APSV-UPM/ServicesArchitectures/docs/Enviroment.md

 following [form](https://start.spring.io/), answering the questions so you get a zip file that you must download and unzip in your development folder.

-A series of questions appear:
+A series of questions appear.
+For example the project `TraceServer0` was build with the following characteristics.
 - project: `Maven`
-- Spring Boot version: `3.3.5`
+- Spring Boot version: `2.7.17`
 - project language: `Java`
 - group: `es.upm.dit.apsv`
 - artifact: `traceserver`
 - packaging type: `jar`
-- Java version: `17`
+- Java version: `11`
 - add dependencies: `Spring Boot DevTools` and `Spring Web`
 - place for the project: a new folder under your development folder.